dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Other Services/Azure Automation/Azure Configuration Management.md

 Allows to store and manage Application Configuration
 It is a simple key value store that allows to save non-sensitive configuration information
 The values stored in App Configuration are not encrypted
-App Configuration has support for Hierarchical storage which allows us to pull whole sets of configs
+App Configuration has support for Hierarchical storage which allows us to fetch whole sets of configurations

 Access can be controlled using [Role Based Access Control (RBAC)](../../Azure%20Security%20Services/Role%20Based%20Access%20Control%20(RBAC).md)
 It is a stored configuration store so it can be accessed by multiple applications